Justin Torres: Career

-In 2010, Torres received his master's degree from Iowa Writers' Workshop.
-He was a 2010-2012 Stegner Fellow at Stanford University.
+In 2010, Torres received his master's degree from the Iowa Writers' Workshop.
+He was a 2010–2012 Stegner Fellow at Stanford University.

 He was a recipient of the Rolón Fellowship in Literature from United States Artists.
 In the summer of 2016, Torres was the Picador Guest Professor for Literature at the University of Leipzig's Institute for American Studies in Leipzig, Germany.
-He was a former dog walker and a former employee of McNally Jackson, a bookstore in Manhattan.
-Torres is currently an Assistant Professor of English at University of California, Los Angeles.
+He is a former dog walker and a former employee of McNally Jackson, a bookstore in Manhattan.
+Torres is currently an associate professor of English at the University of California, Los Angeles.

 He has published short fiction for The New Yorker, Granta, Harper's, Tin House, Glimmer Train, The Washington Post, and other publications, as well as non-fiction for The Advocate and The Guardian.

-A movie version of We The Animals, directed by Jeremiah Zagar, premiered at the Sundance Film Festival in 2018, where it won the Next Innovator Prize.
+A film adaptation of We the Animals, directed by Jeremiah Zagar, premiered in 2018 at the Sundance Film Festival, where it won the Next Innovator Prize.